-• It is recommended to use a pair of a metric screw of M2.5 and a plain washer of 6.0 mm (φ).
-To tighten the screws, use a torque screwdriver.
-Tighten the two screws firstly up to about 30% of the maximum screw torque, then finally up to 100% of the prescribed maximum screw torque.
-Perform appropriate tightening within the range of screw torque defined in Section 4.

-- When mounting a heatsink, it is recommended to use silicone greases.
+- Be sure to use a metric screw of M2.5 and a plain washer of 6.0 mm (φ).
+When tightening the screws, use a torque screwdriver and tighten them within the range of screw torque defined in Section 4.
+Be sure to avoid uneven tightening.
+Temporarily tighten the two screws first, then tighten them equally on both sides until the specified screw torque is reached. - When mounting a heatsink, it is recommended to use silicone greases.
 If a thermally conductive sheet or an electrically insulating sheet is used, package cracks may be occurred due to creases at screw tightening.
-Therefore, you should conduct thorough evaluations before using these materials. - When applying a silicone grease, make sure that there must be no foreign substances between the IC and a heatsink.
+Therefore, you should conduct thorough evaluations before using these materials.

+- When applying a silicone grease, make sure that there are no foreign substances between the IC and a heatsink.
 Extreme care should be taken not to apply a silicone grease onto any device pins as much as possible.
-The following requirements must be met for proper grease application: - Grease thickness: 100 μm - Heatsink flatness: ±100 μm - Apply silicone grease within the area indicated in Figure 13-2, below.
+The following requirements must be met for proper grease application: - Grease thickness: 100 μm - Heatsink flatness: $\pm 100 \ \mu m$ - Apply silicone grease within the area indicated in Figure 13-2, below.